-Asset pricing
+2.1 Asset pricing

 The capital asset pricing model (CAPM) was developed by Sharpe (1964) and Lintner (1965).
 The model theorised that a stock's excess return over the risk-free rate is conditional on the company's market responsiveness, volatility and systematic risk (it's 'beta').
+There have been numerous scholarly literatures that have extended on the findings of Sharpe (1964) and Lintner (1965) to further develop the theory of stock pricing.
 Stone (1974) extended the Sharpe-Litner asset pricing model to develop a two-factor pricing model that takes into account an interest rate proxy to complement the market proxy.
 Stone (1974) argued a two-index model is a useful structure that captures the effect of systematic interest rate risk and improves the concept of equity risk.
-Stone (1974) also asserts many interest rate sensitive firms have low market betas; that is, high dividend yield stocks generally exhibit greater collinearity with bond markets than low-yield firms.
+Stone (1974) also asserts many interest rate sensitive firms have low market betas, that is, high dividend yield stocks generally exhibit greater collinearity with bond markets than low-yield firms.
 This argument is supported by Black and Scholes (1974) who reported a significant inverse relationship between yield and beta.

 Staikouras (2003) posits the use of the single factor market model as a risk surrogate can result in underestimation of portfolio and security risk.
 Thus, the need for a two-index model allows for the explicit simultaneous treatment of market and interest rate risk.
-Other notable studies that have employed a two-factor model include Lynge and Zumwalt (1980) who provided evidence to demonstrate that both short- and long-return debt indices have statistically significant inverse relationships on bank stock returns.
-Both Bae (1990) and Dinenis and Staikouras (1998) also found a significant inverse relationship between interest rates and stock returns; furthermore both studies showed the sensitivity of returns is an increasing function of the interest rate measure employed.
+Other notable studies that have employed a two-factor model include Lynge and Zumwalt (1980) who provided evidence to demonstrate that both short- and long-return debt indices have statistically significant inverse relationship on bank stock returns.
+Both Bae (1990) and Dinenis and Staikouras (1998) also found a significant inverse relationship between interest rates and stock returns, furthermore both studies showed the sensitivity of returns is an increasing function of the interest rate measure employed.
 Flannery and James (1984) found evidence that the sensitivity of stock price changes and interest rates is highly related to the duration of the firm's assets and liabilities2.

-There have been various international research on the performance and risk of REITs.
+There have been various international researches on the performance and risk of LPTs/REITs.
 Chen and Tzang (1988) investigated the sensitivity of REITs to interest rates and inflation from 1973-1985.
 The results showed the coefficient for the market factor was statistically significant across the entire study period; however, the study found the market beta was higher in sub-period one, suggesting a decline in market risk of REITs.
 The interest rate coefficients were negative and significant for sub-period two (1980-1985).
-Khoo et al. (1993) provide statistically significant evidence that the market betas of REITs have declined over the study period of 1976 to 1989.
-The authors posit that the decrease in the standard deviation of trust returns can be credited to the increased levels of information about property trusts (measured by the number of market analysts following the trusts and trading volume).
-Results showed a significant negative relationship between the degree of information and the standard deviation of REIT returns.
+Khoo et al., (1993) provide statistically significant evidence that the market betas of REITs have declined over the study period of 1976 to 1989 the authors posit that the decrease in the standard deviation of trust returns can be credited to the increased levels of information about property trusts (measured by the number of market analysts following the trusts and trading volume).
+Results showed a significant negative relationship between the degree of information and the standard deviations of REITs.
 Similarly, Liang and Webb (1995) showed a decline in market betas of REITs over the study period.
 Further, the interest rate coefficients were negative and significant across all sub-periods.
 The results from these studies suggest that there has been a structural change in the securitised property sector.